halmai/gearman_log_parser/README.md

 ## How to view the result

 Unfortunately there are many bad SVG viewers.
 Some of them distort the result by adding blur effects and other annoying stuffs.
-To avoid this things, I used [Inkscape](http://www.inkscape.org) which displays SVG files very precisely.
+To avoid these things, I used [Inkscape](http://www.inkscape.org) which displays SVG files very precisely.